Nyxyxylyth/YARG_sACN_to_DMX/README.md

 These are the lights I used:
 - OOPSK 36LEDs RGB PAR Lights - [36W LED PAR Can Lights](https://www.amazon.com/gp/product/B0CJLD5QXY)
-- Note that each light is 36 x 1W LEDs - that means 12 blue, 12 red, and 12 green, where the LEDs of each color are all controlled as one - they are *not* individually addressable.
-Each light is a cheap "wash" light designed to produce a single color.
+- Note that each light is a "wash" light, designed to produce a single color.
+There are 36 x 1W LEDs: that means 12 blue, 12 red, and 12 green, where the LEDs of each color are all controlled as one, and are *not* individually addressable.
 I was going to get one of those ridiculous spinning laser things, but that's simply too much stimulation for my tired old retinas.
 - You'll also need a male-female cable to go from DMX out to the next light's DMX in.
 These can be stubby little cables like [3.2ft DMX cable](https://www.amazon.com/gp/product/B07D4FMQK4)
 - Depending on cable length and number of lights, you may need a 120-ohm [DMX terminator](https://www.amazon.com/gp/product/B000PO1H94) plugged in to the last light's DMX out in the chain.